hsinyenwu/ggRibo/README_2_overlapping_ORFs.md

 3. frame_logic="CDS_extend", the frame 0 starts from the beginning of the annotated CDS and extend to the two ends of the transcript.

 **We can try frame_logic = "CDS_extend")**
-Not the eORF ranges are shown, but do not guide the coloring of eORF ribo-seq reads.
+Now the eORF ranges are shown, but do not guide the coloring of eORF ribo-seq reads.
 ```
 ggRibo_decom(
     gene_id = "AT3G57170",